Business and Management

 The careers fairs at Oxford are a major opportunity to meet a diverse range of companies, their recruiters and recent graduate recruits in order to compare and contrast opportunities.
 In particular, make time to attend the Oxford Careers Fair at the very beginning of Michaelmas term each year.

 In addition to using the vacancies lists on Oxford's CareerConnect, use the national graduate careers websites as a primary source of job vacancies.
-Websites like Targetjobs; Milkround, Prospects and Gradcracker carry 1000s of opportunities and sites like The Times Top 100 and the UK 300 can help you quickly understand the range and variety of the largest companies that recruit to graduate programmes.
-See the links listed below in the External Resources section.
+Websites like Targetjobs; Milkround, Bright Network, Prospects and Gradcracker carry 1000s of opportunities and sites like The Times Top 100 and the UK 300 can help you quickly understand the range and variety of the largest companies that recruit to graduate programmes.

 Recruiters are keen to have a diverse workforce, and many will have policies and processes that are proactive in recruiting students and graduates from diverse backgrounds.
 An increasing number of recruiters are offering traineeships, internships and insight events that are aimed at specific groups and many are being recognised for their approach to being inclusive employers.